-H2A First-time Full-time Less Than
+H2A First-time Full-time Freshmen Full-time Undergrad (Incl.

-Full-time Undergrad Full-time

-Freshmen (Incl.
 Fresh.)
-Undergrad

-H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 13 59 0 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 11,751 \$ 20,635 \$ 0 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line ${\bf p}$ \$ 0 \$ 0 \$ 0
+Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 19 68 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 20,314 \$ 16,953 H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p

 All financial aid awards are entered into a financial aid subsystem (PowerFaids) and electronically transferred to the student database.
 Reports are run in the subsystem to compile the information needed.
-Need is determined using the federal methodology to award federal aid or institutional methology to award college aid.
+Need is determined using the federal methodology to award federal aid or institutional methodology to award college aid.
 Aid awarded is categorized as either need-based (if it was given to meet the documented need) or non-need-based (if it was not granted to help meet the student's need).